Topic: Employee Recognition

 When the organisation and the leader invests time in learning employees' recognition preferences, there are positive impacts on feelings of appreciation, high engagement and high eNPS.

-To see all of the occasions that leaders can recognise and celebrate employees, cheque out our guide to giving purposeful recognition.
+To see all of the occasions that leaders can recognize and celebrate employees, check out our guide to giving purposeful recognition.

 Employee-to-leader recognition

-While it’s customary for leaders to recognise their direct reports, those same leaders also benefit from receiving recognition from their teams.
+While it’s customary for leaders to recognize their direct reports, those same leaders also benefit from receiving recognition from their teams.

 Why leaders need appreciation too